 A solitary man stands two fields away, watching me idly.
 I suspect I’m on his land, I pick up my pace and raise my camera as I head back up the slope, he lifts a hand and turns back to whatever he is doing as I reach the road just below where it cuts a gateway through the irregular block of trees that form the King’s Grove.

 I break out at the top through tight brambles coming up for air on the edge of a field of wheat, the horizon rising to a flat calm.
 It’s mesmerising, the unshifting windless unripe green against the blue, the air singing with insects.
 I’ve got so intoxicated by it all I’ve forgotten to look for what I really came here to find.
-Maybe a third of the way back down It’s there; a piece of rock maybe 5 feet by 3ft jutting out of the ground.
+Maybe a third of the way back down it’s there; a piece of rock maybe a metre and half by 1 metre, jutting out of the ground.
 It would be at home elsewhere, here it is distinct.
-We don’t have rocks except these immigrants.
+We don’t have rocks in Norfolk in this part of Norfolk – except these migrants.
 At best we have carstone in the west and here the flint bearing chalks hidden below glacial gravels.
 This big one is a sister of various glacial erratics that dot the ghost edges and moraines of the old ice sheets.
 Dumped here thousands of years ago as the ice retreated and melted.
-Despite one local farmer attempting to shift her with men and horses, she has sat exactly here ever since, gradually becoming welded into the landscape by the rhythmic leaf-fall of 12 thousand seasons as the planet does racing circuits of the sun.
+Despite one local farmer attempting to shift her with men and horses, she has sat exactly here ever since, gradually becoming welded into the landscape by the rhythmic leaf-fall of 12 thousand seasons as the planet does its racing circuits of the sun.

 Erratics are strange things, a large percentage of them in our soft landscapes have strange mystical or ritualistic associations, everything from boundary stones to tales of witches, hauntings, meetings points and grave markers.
 This one is variously known as the Devil’s Stone, the King’s Stone, St Edmund’s Stone, and the Great stone of Lyng.
-It is linked inescapably into a hagiography some of which is still being created, surrounded as it is by St Edmund and the folk memories of whatever it as that did or didn’t happen here.
+It is linked inescapably into a hagiography some of which is still being created, surrounded as it is by St Edmund and the folk memories of whatever it was that did or didn’t happen here.
 Whether local folk tales have any basis in fact nobody will ever really know.
 Edmund has variously been alleged to have died near it, was found near it, or was buried near it at the chapel.
 It bleeds when pricked, the blood of whisperings of Pagan sacrifices, or else from the dead of the Anglo-Danish battle that took place from which King Edmund’s army may have retreated from here to Castle Acre.
 Birds don’t sing near it, although clearly they do I can hear them.
 It is haunted by the ghosts of nuns that walk down to the chapel across the road, there are ghost bells from the chapel and a chalice in the river, and the ghosts of horsemen and soldiers dazed from the battle in 869, so real was this story that in the mid 1800s schoolchildren were let out early so as not to have to walk past the spot in the twilight.
-And yes it probably is true, in people’s minds at least, there’s something about how these folk-tales pass along and lurk and grow in the undergrowth, how they adhere to place, make these things real in the subconscious, certainly more so in more god-fearing times.
+And yes it probably is true – because these things can have their own truth inside people’s heads at least.
+There’s something about how these folk-tales pass along and lurk and grow in the undergrowth, how they adhere to place, make these things real in the subconscious, certainly more so in more god-fearing times.

 I stand here in the fuzz of the heat and midges and gnats feeding on me, nettles stinging through my trousers, and lay a hand on it, it is cool and damp, moss covered.
 There’s a conglomerate element, I think I detect some sedimentary characteristics lower down.
 There are scratch marks which could be striations from its journey on the ice or might not be, hollows in it, cut or otherwise.
 It looks variously like a frog or a giant horses skull.
 Obviously all this depends on the angle you view it from and who you are and what software you have pre-installed in your head.
 I’m not the first or the last, I am merely the most recent, or was.
 I would guess from the nettles trodden down, moss rubbed off, the last interest in it was a few days ago, weeks at most.
 Whatever way I try and view it, it feels uncanny and odd, a loaded lodestone, programmed as it with the weight of time and tales, in a place it shouldn’t be but for the power of nature pumping it along to this green resting point.